IAzaanM/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 __4. Data-Driven Decision Making:__

--	Continue Tracking: Continuously monitor the usage patterns of both casual riders and members to identify emerging trends and adjust marketing strategies accordingly.
+-	Continue Tracking: Continuously monitor the usage patterns of both casual riders and members to identify new trends and adjust marketing strategies accordingly.

--	Conduct Surveys: Gather feedback from both casual riders and members to understand their motivations, preferences, and pain points, and use this information to inform future initiatives.
+-	Conduct Surveys: Get feedback from both casual riders and members to understand their preferences and use this information to inform future initiatives.

 End of project.